 Generally speaking, NPT tends to happen when you are in the phase of sleep known as REM, or Rapid Eye Movement.
 We move between REM and non-REM (or deep sleep) several times a night, and we are usually leaving REM when we wake.
 Hence why the erections commonly arrive in the morning.

 It is thought that it is the specific part of your nervous system that REM stimulates that is responsible for your NPT.
 During this stage of sleep, what’s known as your parasympathetic nervous system is activated.
 This system causes you to relax, it gives you your most vivid dreams, and it’s when your NPT occurs too.

 Some scientists attribute NPT’s presence here to the fact that your brain in REM is taking a bit of a break, meaning it’s not fully in control of everything that’s going on.

 Add to this the fact that the morning is when your testosterone levels are at their highest.
 Some think that this could have a role to play in your morning wood – as the hormone could give things a boost just as you are exiting REM.

 However, whilst your hormonal composition might affect your libido, there is no real link between testosterone levels and your ability to get it up.
 So, it’s unlikely that it’s your testosterone giving you morning wood all on its own.

 Further, just because your brain is in relax mode, it doesn’t mean that it is unaware of everything that happens around you.
-If you touch yourself in your sleep – or if your partner touches you – the natural process of any erection might occur, without you even being conscious of it.
+If you touch yourself in your sleep – or if your partner touches you – the physical stimulation could set off the natural process of an erection, without you being conscious of it.